 Purchasing and materials management

 Purchasing is a shared service provided by the HHLA Group’s management holding company in Hamburg.
 HHLA Group purchasing supports corporate strategy by means of its professional management of procurement activities.
-The aim is to establish a consolidated supplier base that is characterised by maximum , top quality and optimum life cycle costs.
+The aim is to establish a consolidated supplier base that is characterised by maximum value added, top quality and optimum life cycle costs.

 HHLA’s supply chains comprise capital goods (such as port handling equipment) as well as consumables and other services (such as maintenance).
 The overwhelming majority of suppliers are from Germany and other European countries.